-8. If a doctor falls sick during annual leave and produces a statement to that effect, he or she will be regarded as being on sick leave from the date of the statement.
+9. If a doctor falls sick during annual leave and produces a statement to that effect in line with agreed local policies and procedures, he or she will be regarded as being on sick leave from the date of the statement.
 A self certificate may cover days 1 to 7 of the period of sickness.
-The doctor must obtain a medical certificate for subsequent days.
+The doctor must obtain a medical certificate for subsequent days from a doctor other than the sick doctor.
 Further annual leave will be suspended from the date of the first statement.